A dramatic journey through the dreck we all know and love

 Akton uses his frustratingly vague superpowers (more on that later) to calculate the locations of the escape pods.
 The first is on a planet of scantily clad Amazon women (of course).
 Elle and Stella get captured, get into some fights, and escape.
 The second location is a barren ice planet.
 Elle and Stella go down to the surface again while Akton and Thor stay in the comfort of the warm spaceship.
 It is here that Thor double-crosses them due to his loyalty to Count Zarth Arn.
 He “kills” Akton by hitting him on the head with a microscope and strands Elle and Stella out on the frozen tundra.
 However, Akton wakes up and it turns out he’s super strong, bulletproof, clairvoyant, and can thaw out Stella after she freezes!
 One notable, less useful power is that he can make weird light shows with his hands… because science.
 Stella also affectionately remarks that he’s “the most human-like friend” she’s “ever had”, whatever that means.

 Before they arrive at the third planet, they’re attacked by those game-changing red blob monsters and survive because of Akton’s space magic.
-That’s a real fierce and effective weapon you got there, Zarth Arn!
-Anyway, they get to the planet holding the third pod, Stella and Elle go down while, again, the all-powerful Akton kicks back in the ship.
+Which immediately undercuts the stake and danger of Zarth Arn’s “ultimate weapon”.
+Finally they get to the planet holding the third pod, Stella and Elle go down while, again, the all-powerful Akton kicks back in the ship.
 Elle gets destroyed by cavemen and things aren’t looking too hot for Stella until David Hasselhoff (the Prince of the Galaxy) saves her with his feathered hair and dreamy eyeliner.
 The two of them also find themselves in trouble but Akton comes down and saves the day, of course.
 Seriously though… Stella experiences a small-scale deus ex machina roughly every 4 minutes in this movie.
 It is only about halfway through and we have already had Stella rescued by Thor and Elle from the prison, Stella rescued by Elle from the Amazons, Stella and Elle rescued by Akton from the giant Amazonian robot, Stella and Elle rescued from the ice planet by Akton, Stella rescued from cavemen by David Hasselhoff, and Stella and the Hoff rescued from the cavemen by Akton.